britannic/blacklist/README.md

 ## Features

+* Adds DNS blacklisting integration to the EdgeRouter configuration
 * Generates configuration files used directly by dnsmasq to redirect dns lookups
 * Integrated with the EdgeMax OS CLI
 * Any FQDN in the blacklist will force dnsmasq to return the configured dns redirect IP address